ilsundal/ncollections/README.md

 - [Stack](#Stack)

 Why use ncollections?
-- **More collections** With standard JavaScript, you only have maps (via objects), arrays and sets.
+- **More collections** With standard JavaScript, you only have array, maps and sets.
-- **Well-designed** ncollections is small and neat and easy-to-use, flexible and extendable.
-Elements (and keys) can be any value, both primitive values and objects.
+- **Well-designed** ncollections has standardized interfaces for all collections that are neat and easy-to-use, flexible and extendable.
+Elements (and keys and values for maps) can be any value, both primitive values and objects.
 - **Small foot-print** ncollections does not use any packages.
-The main directory is small and can be zipped to ~33KB.
+The main directory is small and can be zipped to ~33KB (without any minifying).
 - **Plain JavaScript** Use both in browsers and Node.js.
-- **Equals and hash code** You can optionally provide your own custom *equals* and *hashCode* methods for you own objects e.g. to boost performance.

 The design has been inspired by the [Java Collections Framework](https://docs.oracle.com/javase/8/docs/technotes/guides/collections/overview.html).
-Robust and fast default implementations are provided for *equals* and *hashCode* functions to make ncollections even easier to use.
+To work out-of-the-box with objects, robust and fast default implementations are provided for *equals* and *hashCode* functions to make ncollections even easier to use.
 (In most cases, you don't have to worry about value equality and hash codes at all; it just works.
 [Read more.](#A-Note-On-equals-hashcode-And-compare_fn))

 # Example